makrai/notes/asaadi19-bigram-relatedness-compos.md

 * we describe how we created a large, fine-grained, bigram relatedness dataset (BiRD), using a comparative annotation technique called Best–Worst Scaling
-* Each of BiRD’s 3,345 English term pairs involves at least one bigram.
-We show that the relatedness scores obtained are highly reliable (split-half reliability r= 0.937).
-We analyze the data to obtain insights into bigram semantic relatedness.
-Finally, we present benchmark experiments on using the relatedness dataset as a testbed to evaluate simple unsupervised measures of semantic composition.
-BiRD is made freely available to foster further research on how meaning can be represented and how meaning can be composed
+* Each of BiRD’s 3,345 English term pairs involves at least one bigram
+  * the relatedness scores obtained are highly reliable (split-half reliability r= 0.937)
+* We analyze the data to obtain insights into bigram semantic relatedness
+* benchmark experiments on using the relatedness dataset as a testbed to evaluate simple unsupervised measures of semantic composition
+* BiRD is made freely available to foster further research on meaning

 # 1 Introduction